Kew Constabulary: History

-The Parks Regulations 1872 included the provision for appointing Park Keepers, who had the full powers of a police constable of the local police force within the relevant park.
-However, the Park Keepers were faced with increased hostility and it was felt necessary to give them the full status of a constable, even though they would not have any increased powers.
+The Parks Regulation Act 1872 included the provision for appointing park keepers, who had the full powers of a police constable of the local police force within the relevant park.
+However, the park keepers were faced with increased hostility and it was felt necessary to give them the full status of a constable, even though they would not have any increased powers.
 A working party was formed by the Department of Environment and they visited the Liverpool Parks Police in 1872 to examine their model of policing parks.

-The amended Parks Regulations 1872 gives Kew Constabulary police powers within all the parks to which the legislation applies.
+The amended Parks Regulation Act 1872 gives Kew Constabulary police powers within all the parks to which the legislation applies.
 Whilst there is nothing to suggest that Kew Constabulary Police Officers would ever find themselves exercising their police powers in another park, this legislative quirk remains nonetheless.

 Many parks listed within the legislation have been transferred from the control of the Crown and government departments to local authorities, whereby the legislation is believed to no longer apply.
 This includes, for example, Battersea Park and Victoria Park.

 Nonetheless, during more recent years the Kew Constabulary have theoretically possessed police powers in Parliament Square until it was transferred to the control of the Greater London Authority by the Greater London Authority Act 1999.

-Although the Kew Constabulary was a separate organisation from the Royal Parks Constabulary, it had police powers in the Royal Parks until the original Parks Regulations 1872 were amended by Section 162 of the Serious Organised Crime and Police Act 2005.
+Although the Kew Constabulary was a separate organisation from the Royal Parks Constabulary, it had police powers in the Royal Parks until the original Parks Regulation Act 1872 was amended by section 162 of the Serious Organised Crime and Police Act 2005.